Ma1hT3ach3r/Road-To-Riches-/README.md

 # Road-To-Riches-
-A game that teaches the user what the current educational system fails teach.
+A game that teaches the user what the current educational system fails to teach.
 Financial Education.

 # The Start
 Just has a simple GUI, nothing special yet